top of page

 U.S. Department of Education

-To achieve this goal, focus was applied to:
+To achieve this, focus was applied to:

-• Hi-Fi Prototyping & Style
+• Hi-Fi Prototyping & Style Development: Designed polished, accessible interfaces reflecting modern design standards.

 Mission Statement